 Standing orders

-Investigate the function, use and history of standing orders – the rules used to manage the work of the Senate and the House of Representatives – with this fact sheet.
+• The standing orders are the rules used to manage the work of the Senate and the House of Representatives.

-Along with the Australian Constitution and customs that have developed over many years, standing orders guide the way the Senate and House of Representatives operate each day.
+Standing orders are the rules about how the Senate and the House of Representatives run their meetings.
+Along with the Australian Constitution and customs that have developed over many years, standing orders guide the way the Senate and House operate each day.

 Standing orders of the Senate and the House of Representatives.